ihr-it-projekt/DayZModsInfo/DeathInsurance/Configs/Config.md

             "canBuyAgainAfterSeconds": -1, // if -1, player can buy the insurance again, if not, player must wait after last buy, the seconds to buy the insurance again.
 If "globalInsuranceBuyCooldownInSeconds" is active this value will be ignored
             "isPremium": 0, // if 1, the insurance is a premium insurance "isBuyable": 1,  // 1 = players can buy this insurance, 0 = players can not buy the insurance
             "saveItemInHands": 1 // If 1, item in hand at time of death will saved.
-0 = will not saved },
+0 = will not saved, timeInSecondsWhenItemsWillBeTransferAfterDeathOfPlayer must be 0 that this option will work
+        },
         {
             "id": "start",